iTwin/itwinjs-core/docs/changehistory/NextVersion.md

 ## Breaking map imagery API changes

 Originally, the type of imagery to be displayed for the background map was defined by `BackgroundMapSettings.providerName` and `BackgroundMapSettings.mapType`.
 Later, support for any number of map layers from any source was added in the form of [MapImagerySettings]($common).
-The backgroundMapSettings properties therefore became redundant with [MapImagerySettings.backgroundBase]($common).
+The [BackgroundMapSettings]($common) properties therefore became redundant with (and more limited than) [MapImagerySettings.backgroundBase]($common).

 MapImagerySettings is now fully responsible for specifying the background map imagery; BackgroundMapSettings controls only how that imagery is applied to the view.
 The corresponding JSON properties have been removed from [BackgroundMapProps]($common); for backwards compatibility, they continue to exist in [PersistentBackgroundMapProps]($common) and will be used as the background imagery if no background imagery is specified by [MapImageryProps.backgroundBase]($common).